WYOMING - HOSPITAL MANDATORY REPORTING GUIDE

 Citation: Wyo.
 Stat. § 14-3-205.

-Attorney Notes: Universal duty broadens liability exposure and eliminates role‑based defenses.
+Attorney Notes: Universal duty broadens institutional exposure and removes role-based defenses.

 Category 3 — Weapon Injuries